4 min read

 I've been working on a few solutions to help Beatrix calm down when she's around other dogs:

 Puppies should be introduced to other fully vaccinated dogs to help them learn how to behave around other dogs.
 If you or someone in your family has a friendly dog, careful introductions can help you teach your puppy calm behavior.
 If you don't have another dog of your own, seek out some furry friends to train with.
-This can be done in a controlled setting, such as a puppy training class, or through supervised playdates with well-behaved dogs on disinfected surfaces.
+This can be done in a controlled setting, such as a puppy training class, or through supervised playdates with well-behaved dogs.

 When your puppy behaves calmly around other dogs, or looks to you for direction, reward her with treats and play.
 This will help her learn that behaving in a calm manner is the correct way to get treats and attention.
 Be sure the treat you're using is up to the task of distracting from the other dog.
 Chicken, canned baby food, or salmon pouches are good bets.